regebro/prehistoric-python/presentation.rst

     These benchmarks have been a big problem.
 It's been very hard to get something sensible, simple, that measures actual concatention, and doesn't get completely optimized away by PyPy.

-    And this is the best I can do.
-It adds strings between 0 and 999 characters long.
-There is overhead in the tests, but I believe that it's not enough to make a significant difference to the numbers.

     And you see that using addition to concatenate is faster.
     Even on Python 2.4!
 So using join() was never faster!